unitrium/02180-Introduction-to-AI-SP21-BOARD-GAME-ASSIGNMENT/README.md

 In our implementation, X represents the white color and O represents the black one.

 When it's your turn you have to indicate where you want to play by giving the x and y coordinates of the white part of the piece and the direction d of where will put the black part.

-## How to win

-At the end of the game -when there is no more adjacent free squares on the board- the code will compute the score of each players by computing the 3 biggest groups of each player color.
-The one with the highest score win the game.